ikergastesi/yolo2mask/README.md

 ## Example

-Suppose you have YOLOv5 segmentation results for `exp1`:
+Suppose you have YOLOv5 segmentation results for `exp`:

 ### Directory structure: